HOKOHOST/Proxmox-Cloudinit-Template-Downloader/readme.md

 ## Support

-This script is provided by [HOKOHOST](https://hokohost.com/scripts).
-If you find it valuable and wish to support further development or say thanks, please consider making a donation at [HOKOHOST Donate](https://hokohost.com/donate).
+This script is provided by [HOKOHOST](https://hokohost.com/).
+If you find it valuable and wish to support further development or say thanks, please consider making a donation using [Stripe](https://donate.stripe.com/6oE00Y8fUe6V6uQ002).
 Your support is greatly appreciated.

 ## License